Quasi-normal mode expansions of black hole perturbations: a hyperboloidal Keldysh's approach: Physical and structural implications

-We address now the second point raised at the end of subsection \ref{s:time_vs_frequency_domain}, namely the tails of Schwarzschild at late times.

-A stark difference between the Schwarzschild case and the other three cases is that its null infinity is less regular than its black hole horizon.
-In the hyperboloidal scheme this translates into the fact the function $p(x)$ in $L_1$ (cf. Eqs. (\ref{e:L_1-L_2}) and (\ref{e:defs_in_L_1-L_2}) vanishes quadratically at future null infinity, whereas at the horizon it vanishes linearly (as it does in all other three cases at outgoing boundaries).
+We start by considering the late-time behaviour of the time-series obtained by evaluating $\phi(\tau, x)$ at $x=x_{\scri^+}$.
+A stark difference between the Schwarzschild case and the other three cases considered in section \ref{s:Time-domain_evolution} is that its (asymptotically flat) null infinity is less regular than its black hole horizon.
+Specifically, in the hyperboloidal scheme this translates into the fact that the function $p(x)$ in $L_1$ (cf. Eqs. (\ref{e:L_1-L_2}) and (\ref{e:defs_in_L_1-L_2})) vanishes quadratically at future null infinity, whereas at the horizon it vanishes linearly (as it does in all other three cases at outer boundaries).
 As a consequence, the spectrum of the operator $L$ contains, apart from the discrete QNM eigenvalues, a continuous part along the positive imaginary axis (known as ``branch-cut'' in the scattering resonance approach) that is responsible for a power-law tail of the waveform at late times.
-After discretization, this branch-cut gives rise to (non-convergent) eigenvalues, as it can be seen in Figs. \ref{spectres} and \ref{spectresconv:S}, along the imaginary axis.
+After discretisation, this branch-cut gives rise to (non-convergent) eigenvalues, as it can be seen in Figs. \ref{spectres} and \ref{spectresconv:S}, along the imaginary axis.

-When considering the spectral decomposition of the scattered field, one of the assumptions in the discussion of the Keldysh expansion in section \ref{e:L_1-L_2} was the discreteness of the spectrum of $L$.
-As shown in previous section, this has provided excellent results for the part of the signal dominated by QNMs.
-However, it also means that it is not a tool well adapted to the tails, encoded in the continuum branch cut.
-In this setting it comes as an unexpected result the fact that the naive application of the Keldysh scheme also to the branch cut (i.e. beyond its regime of validity) provides with an excellent account of the tail part of the signal.
-More specifically: {\em the straightforward application of the Keldysh scheme to the (non-convergent) eigenvalues corresponding to the discretization of the branch cut does provide an accurate description of the late tails.}
+When considering the spectral QNM decomposition of the scattered field, one of the assumptions in the discussion of the Keldysh expansion in section \ref{s:Keldysh} was the discreteness of the spectrum of $L$.
+As shown in section \ref{s:Time-domain_evolution}, this has provided excellent results for the part of the signal dominated by QNMs.
+However, it also means that a priori it is not a tool well adapted to study the tails, encoded in the continuum branch cut.
+In this setting it comes then as an unexpected result the fact that the naive application of the Keldysh scheme also to the branch cut (i.e. beyond its regime of validity) actually provides an excellent recovery of the power-law tail part of the signal.
+More specifically: {\em the straightforward application of the Keldysh scheme to the (non-convergent) eigenvalues corresponding to the discretisation of the branch cut does provide an accurate description of the late tails.}